wp-plugins/schedule-posts-calendar/readme.txt

 == Screenshots ==

-1. A screenshot of the publish panel with the schedule menu expanded showing the calendar.
+1. The publish panel with the schedule menu expanded showing the calendar.
-2. A screenshot of the publish panel with the schedule menu expanded with the default WordPress date/time fields hidden.
+2. The publish panel with the schedule menu expanded with the default WordPress date/time fields hidden.
+3. The publish panel with the default WP fields hidden and a popup calendar field.
+4. The publish panel with the default WP fields hidden and a popup calendar visable.
+5. The control panel options.

 == Changelog ==